StevenClontz/auburn-math-syllabus/README.md

     * To track that subfolder, make sure to delete `semesters` from `.gitignore`.
     * You can `\input{../../syllabus_dochead.tex}` to have a shared header file.

+I have an example of how I've used this repo on the `clontz-2013-2` branch [here on Github](https://github.com/StevenClontz/auburn-math-syllabus/tree/clontz-2013-2).

 ## How to Contribute

 If you are comfortable with GitHub you are free to submit a Pull Request, or I'd probably be happy to give you edit privileges to the repo directly.